PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Introduction

 We have undertaken the task of building a pipeline to robustly deal with shortcomings we have discovered using the official {\it JWST} pipeline that are general to imaging observations, or in some cases more specific to observations where emission fills the field of view.
-These are \onef\ noise in NIRCam data, astrometric alignment, background matching between tiles in a mosaic\footnote{We will refer to these throughout as ``mosaic tiles,'' as opposed to the individual exposure ``tiles''.}, and calibrating flux levels in the absence of a true background.
+These are \onef\ noise in NIRCam data, astrometric alignment, background matching between tiles in a mosaic\footnote{We will refer to these throughout as ``mosaic tiles,'' as opposed to the individual single exposure ``tiles'' (in the case of the NIRCam short images, these are the individual detector images, rather than the combination of the multiple detectors).
+These mosaic tiles are formed by the combination of all (four) of the dithers in a single pointing (for the NIRCam short images, this combines the four individual detectors as well, for a total of 16 input exposures to a mosaic tile).}, and calibrating flux levels in the absence of a true background.
 The pipeline also addresses the reality of widely varying resolution across the JWST bands, as well as the opportunity for a small smoothing operation to dramatically improve the signal to noise at the long wavelength MIRI bands. \pipename\ offers robust implementations to address these issues, and the main focus of this paper is to describe our algorithms, illustrate their application to PHANGS-{\it JWST} data, and explain how these link with the official {\it JWST} pipeline.
 We note that most of the issues addressed by \pipename\ are not specific to PHANGS-{\it JWST}.
 Indeed, other programs have already made use of this pipeline to improve their data products \citep{2023Peltonen,2024Chastenet}.

 The layout of this paper is as follows.
 We briefly introduce the PHANGS-{\it JWST} survey in Section \ref{sec:data}, before detailing our data processing steps in Section \ref{sec:data_processing}, noting differences between this and our early science efforts \citep{2023Lee}.
 We provide details of our quality assurance checks in Section \ref{sec:qa}, highlighting remaining known issues in Section \ref{sec:outstanding_issues}.
 We compare to our early science mosaics and those obtained from MAST in Section \ref{sec:mosaic_comparison}.
 A description of the output files for the data release is given in Section \ref{sec:data_products}.
 We summarise in Section \ref{sec:summary}, and present an atlas of our 19 galaxies in Appendix \ref{app:atlas}.
 Our data (both combined mosaics and individual tiles for PSF photometry) are available publicly at \url{https://archive.stsci.edu/hlsp/phangs/phangs-jwst}.